 Update 17th August 2015

 On the 16 July 2015 at the meeting of Full Council, Bath & North East Somerset Council agreed to establish a new Bath City Forum.
-Further information on the membership of the new forum are expected to be available before the end of September 2015.
+Further information on the membership of the new forum are now available on the Bath City Forum Webpage.

 A update on the next steps for Bath Governance was presented during the Bath City Conference on 10th July 2015.
 This presentations is now available through the link below: